What a neonatal intensive care unit (NICU) is

 NICUs also have other health professionals to help both parents and babies, including physiotherapists, occupational therapists, psychologists, psychiatrists, speech pathologists, social workers and pastoral care workers.
 These staff can talk with you and help you with some of the challenges of having a baby in the NICU – for example, worry and anxiety, family complications, or concerns about your baby’s development.

 NICU staff often organise information sessions for parents – for example, on baby massage – or social get-togethers.

-Your premature baby’s care in the NICU
+Your baby’s care in the neonatal intensive care unit (NICU)

 NICUs in Australia use parts of a nursing program called Developmental Care, or Newborn Individualized Developmental Care and Assessment Program (NIDCAP).